-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

 — YES Network (@YESNetwork) September 12, 2018

 Everyone gets that the Yankees seem to insist on having Luis Severino ready to go for the wild card game, as reported by Newsday, which is why the rotation has been slightly bumped.
-What no one can figure out, is why use Sonny Gray to start the game to make that move?
+What no one can figure out is, why use Sonny Gray to start the game to make that move?
 He is statistically the worst Yankee starter all year.
 So bad in fact, he was demoted to the bullpen where he is almost never used.
 Many call the move surrendering the game before it even started.

 I know this is an ugly game and people are cranky but stop blaming Aaron Boone for this.
 “He didn’t care about winning this game because he started Sonny Gray”.
 I can show you Sonny’s road splits again if you’d like.